The Weekend College Chapter of the Alumnae and Alumni Association proudly sponsors the Cat's Meow fundraiser.

 Each limited edition piece is a representation of the buildings on Notre Dame of Maryland University's campus.
 Once they are sold, we will not be replicating any of the buildings.

-Reserve your pieces today by contacting the office of alumnae and alumni relations at email@example.com.
+Reserve your piece today for $15 to carry on the memories of your years at Notre Dame of Maryland!
+Contact the office of alumnae and alumni relations at email@example.com.

 Dimensions 8"W x 3.25"H

 Built by Baltimore lawyer James Malcolm in the mid-1850s, Noyes Alumnae House is the oldest building on the campus of Notre Dame of Maryland.
 Originally named Montrose, the federal style building has served as a residence for SSND postulants, a home economics classroom, a student dormitory and a convent.
 In 1984, the building was dedicated as Noyes Alumnae House and became home to the Notre Dame's office of institutional advancement.

 Arch/Meletia Hall - Fourth Edition 2007

 Erected in the late 1800s, the beautiful ironwork arch, anchored in two stone pillars, was an enduring symbol of Notre Dame.
 Mary Meletia Hall is the building first seen when one enters the campus.
 The building was named in honor of Sister Mary Meletia Foley, the first dean of the College.
 Her wisdom and initiative were largely responsible for making Notre Dame the first Catholic College in the United States to award the baccalaureate degree to women.

 Dimensions 5"H x 4"W

 College of Notre Dame Logo/Seal – Fifth Edition 2008